Here's the Video of Kanye West's Maybe Drunk Comments at the Grammys After Party

-In case you’ve been avoiding humanity, you probably heard about the Grammys and that they happened last night.
+In case you’ve been avoiding humanity, you probably heard about the Grammys and that they happened tonight.
 (If you want to experience it again, give our live blog a quick read.)
-Below is a video from Kanye’s post-Grammys interview on E!.
+Above is a video from Kanye’s post-Grammys interview on E!
 There are a lot of great Kanye quotes in here—in particular when he says Beck should’ve “given his award to Beyonce” after winning over Beyonce—so it’s worth watching the whole thing.
 We know this video quality is pretty bad right now, but it’s the best I can find and I don’t have DVR.
 We’ll update it once we find a better quality video.

 In the meantime, Kia Makarechi over at Vanity Fair transcribed the Beck bit of it.